Tochukz/Terraform/Terraform-Up-and-Running/README.md

 $ terraform fmt
 ```

-To ensure that your configuration is syntactically valid and internally consistent run the `validate` command.
+To ensure that your configuration is syntactically valid and internally consistent run the `validate` command:
 ```
 $ terraform validate
 ```